andychu/webpipe/README.md

 Developing
 ----------

-The idea is to run:
+Use the `webpipe-dev.sh` wrapper for `webpipe.sh`:

     $ ./webpipe-dev.sh run

-This script relies on a couple dependencies existing in hard-coded paths, as
+This script relies on a couple dependencies existing in hard-coded paths.
-follows:
+Fetch them as follows:

 Make a `~/hg` dir.